COVID-19: Nationwide tally of confirmed cases crosses 30,000; Govt says no evidence of 'plasma therapy' being a cure

 "If plasma therapy is not used in a proper manner under proper guidelines, then it can also cause life threatening complications," Agarwal said.
 The Health Ministry official, however, said the recovery rate of COVID-19 patients has as such improved to 23.3 per cent of total cases.

-The national capital also saw the NITI Aayog building getting sealed for 48 hours, after a director-level officer tested positive.
+The national capital on Tuesday saw the NITI Aayog building on Parliament Street getting sealed for 48 hours, after a director-level officer tested positive.
 In Tamil Nadu, Chief Minister K Palaniswami said COVID-19 cases are on the rise in the state as people have a casual attitude to norms like social distancing and do not understand the gravity of the contagion.

 The state reported 121 more people testing positive on Tuesday, taking the state's tally to 2,058, while a 68-year old man died of coronavirus in Chennai.
 The new positive cases included two police personnel and a flower vendor in Chennai.
 In Assam, where few new cases have emerged in the last few days, two persons tested positive, taking its total to 37.
 Some of the north-eastern states have not reported a single case for quite some time.